crazyyao0/dspseedsearch/README.md

 - The galaxy has at least one Gas planet which produces hydrogen and deuterium. hydrogen is much useful than fire ice, because fire ice can be gatherd from the other plannets
 - The galaxy's first planet is tidal locked.

-It finishes in 45 minutes with about 1000 cores and there are more than 800 records meets the requirement. you can find it in result.txt and csv.txt
+It finishes in 45 minutes with about 1000 cores and there are more than 800 records meets the requirement. you can find the result in result.txt and csv.txt

 To run the project
  1. You will need one feed server and several worker servers.